 Available On-campus | Online | Full-time | Part-time

-Those interested in pursuing their LIS degree and becoming certified to work in K–12 schools should consider our Library and Information Science: School Media program.
+Those interested in pursuing their LIS degree and becoming certified to work in K–12 schools should consider our Library and Information Science: School Media specialization.

 If you already possess an accredited master's degree in Library and Information Science (or equivalent degree) and wish to be certified as a school librarian, you should consider our Certificate in Advanced Studies (CAS) in School Media.